Saltar navegación

 Proyectos subvencionables

-• Parks and Recreation: Park benches, picnic tables, small playground equipment, drinking fountains
+• Parks & Recreation Improvements: Storm drainage, grading, upgrades to parks like benches, picnic tables, accessible playground equipment, and drinking fountains

-• Accessibility and ADA: Minor sidewalk and trail repairs, handrails, automatic door openers, accessible parking signage, small ramps, and ADA upgrades for libraries and restrooms
+• Accessibility and ADA: Accessibility improvements in public facilities, including handrails, automatic door openers, accessible parking signage, ramps, and minor sidewalk rehabilitation

 Criterios de selección